uclaabs/absHive/README.txt

 Then, you should be able to run all the unit tests by Run->Run.

-Run hive command line interface by right-click hivecli.launch->run.
+!!
+Run hive command line interface by right-click HiveCLI.launch->Run As->HiveCLI

-You need to reference JDK1.7 library to run hive-cli.
+!!
+You need to reference JDK1.7 library to run HiveCLI.